 Now is the time to revolutionize agriculture in Africa

-If current trends continue, the future in much of Africa looks bleak.
-But the current crisis also presents an opportunity for Africa to develop and modernize its agriculture sector, which would put the region on a path towards food security and economic prosperity.
+The current crisis presents an opportunity for Africa to develop and modernize its agriculture sector, which would put the region on a path towards food security and economic prosperity.
 Countries that wish to use the current crisis as an opportunity to enhance their food security, improve the resilience of their food supply chain, and reach self-sufficiency in food production can take several steps:

 d) Invest in Infrastructure